 James defines his work as being detailed symmetrical designs and defined colors.
 "I hope to present work that can attract the eye, even at a distance and bring the mind to focus.
 These images speak of personal struggles, triumphs and beliefs.
 My passion for visual art, music, and nature has served to expand and inspire my imagination.
 Glass blowing has taught me many life lessons, enlightened my views, and has broadened my perspectives.
 My hope is that my work can have a similar effect on others.”
 James and his partner placed 1st in the Sonoran Art Foundation Annual Flame Off this year and their piece brought in the largest auction value of the night.
 James is currently the advanced Flameworking teacher at the Mesa Arts Center.

-David has held continuous gallery representation for over twenty five years.
-His artwork has been represented in Chicago, IL, Jackson Hole, WY, Santa Fe, NM, Palm Springs, Los Gatos and Los Angeles, CA, Tucson and Scottsdale, AZ.
+David is an Arizona native who grew up in Bisbee.
+He currently lives and works in the desert of east Mesa.
+He has a BFA in Printmaking and an education degree, both from Arizona State University.
+David has exhibited his artwork professionally for over thirty years.
+Currently, the Joan Cawley Gallery in Scottsdale represents David.
 His work is in numerous private and corporate collections in the U.S. and abroad.
-As a dedicated instructor, David created the basis for all of the Drawing, Painting, and Printmaking classes at the Mesa Arts Center.
-Since 1982 he has devoted much of his life to developing the quantity and quality of all the studio classes that are still being taught at the Mesa Arts Center.
-Now retired, he continues to teach classes part time at the Mesa Arts Center as an adjunct professor for Mesa Community College.
+As a dedicated instructor, David created the basis for all of the adult Drawing, Painting, and Printmaking classes at the Mesa Arts Center.
+Since 1982 he has devoted much of his life to developing the quantity and quality of all the two-dimensional, studio classes at the Mesa Arts Center.

 Bob graduated from the University of Wisconsin-Sout, Menomonie, WI.
 His teaching career spanned 32 years at Marshfield High School and Marshfield Alternative High School, Marshfield, Wisconsin.
 While at Marshfield he was the Art Department Chair and taught Jewelry and Art Metals.
 Bob was also involved with New Visions Art Gallery, serving on its Board of Directors.
 As an Art Teacher Bob always felt the importance of being a producing artist.
 During his career he exhibited in several galleries and museums.
 In 2008 he found Mesa Arts Center and has enjoyed taking classes, volunteering and teaching.
 It's been a pleasure meeting and working with the people at the Arts Center and utilizing their state of the art studio space.